-9 Induced impacts use modelling techniques to estimate how labour income affects the economy through household purchases.
+10 Induced impacts use modelling techniques to estimate how labour income affects the economy through household purchases.
 For example, a cultural organization employee will spend their employment income to purchase household goods from local businesses.

-$^{^{10}}$ The amount is based on 2024 estimated figures.
+11 The amount is based on 2024 estimated figures.
 Leveraged funds are mostly project or program based and may vary year to year.

-Courtenay is on K'ómoks First Nation territory, while cultural programming can create chances to learn and understand.
+murals can increase awareness that Courtenay is on K'ómoks First Nation territory, while cultural programming can create chances to learn and understand.